skynet-guide/docs/docs/skynet/introduction.en.md

 Then when you want to query a specific `Skylink` (think if you’re requesting a video on Skyfeed), your Skynet node make a bunch of requests to hosts it has contracted with to see if they have the `Skylink` in question.
 The first host to respond with the data chunk then sends over the file to the renter node, and gets paid.
 In practice, fetch latency can be incredibly small, rivaling that of the centralized internet.

 ## How does Skynet work in practice?
-Unfortunately, as of today you cannot just run a Skynet portal in your browser (though this is being worked on by the [Sia Foundation](/sia/foundation.html) with [Utreexo](https://forum.sia.tech/t/core-development-utreexo/54/14) support).
+Unfortunately, as of today you cannot just run a Skynet portal in your browser (though this is being worked on by the [Sia Foundation](/sia/foundation.html) with <a href="https://forum.sia.tech/t/core-development-utreexo/54/14" target="_blank" rel="noopener noreferrer">Utreexo</a> support).
 Due to the many limitations of running a Sia full node talked about in the [Before You Start](/renting/before-you-start.html) article, running a renter node is hard on your system.
 The main hard parts are:

 - Consensus is 22GB (not exactly something you can do in browser)
 - It requires high up-time to maintain files